Andy-Corrigan-98/MultiAgentMind/README.md

 - **Personality Framework**: Consistent traits, communication style, and behavioral tendencies that emerge from the multi-agent system
 - **Memory Integration**: Mechanisms for maintaining consistent identity and experience recall across interactions

-## Implementation with AutoGen
+## Implementation with .NET

-This project will leverage Microsoft's AutoGen framework to implement the multi-agent architecture:
+This project will leverage the .NET ecosystem to implement the multi-agent architecture:

-- **Agent Definition**: Creating specialized agents with distinct roles, capabilities, and decision-making patterns
+- **.NET 8**: Using the latest .NET platform for high performance and cross-platform capabilities
+- **Azure OpenAI Integration**: Connecting with large language models for agent intelligence
-- **Conversation Flows**: Establishing protocols for how messages flow between agents
+- **SignalR**: Real-time communication between agents
-- **ConversableAgent Customization**: Extending AutoGen's ConversableAgent with specialized capabilities for emotional reasoning
-- **GroupChat Integration**: Using GroupChat for coordinating multiple agents in resolving queries
-- **Custom Termination Criteria**: Implementing specialized criteria for when agent deliberations should conclude
+- **Neo4j Graph Database**: Storing and retrieving memory and relationships
+- **Semantic Kernel**: Orchestrating agents and managing prompts
+- **Entity Framework Core**: Structured data persistence

 ## Development Roadmap